wmeira/reqnrule/README.md

 ---

 ### A monografia pode ser encontrada na pasta `docs`.
-Todos os documentos elaborados para o projeto podem ser encontrados nos apêndices do trabalho.
+Todos os artefatos do projecto podem ser encontrados nos apêndices do trabalho.
 Todas as telas finais do site podem ser encontradas na pasta `site_screens`.

-### *The final project text may be in `docs` folder.
-All the developed documents for this project may be found in the appendices of the final project text.
-All the final site screens are found in `site_screens` folder.*
+### *The `docs` folder contains the final project text.
+All the project artifacts of this project may be found in the appendices of the final project text.
+The `site_screens` folder contains all the website screens.*